Prophetic Algorithms

 Helix Biotech

-Perfector models the shard integration as a biological impossibility.
-The player's consciousness should have collapsed under the strain.
-That it hasn't is either a miracle or a category error in Helix's models.
+Perfector models the shard integration as biologically impossible.
+The player's consciousness should have collapsed.
+That it hasn't is either a miracle or a category error in every model Helix has ever built.
+Dr. Osei has requested tissue samples.